MarcoWorms/react-payment-card-component/README.md

 ### Flipping the card

-You can use React to manage the card state and implement your onw logic, like flipping the card with a button or when user is typing the CVV (Card Verification Value).
+You can use React to manage the card state and implement your own logic, like flipping the card with a button or when user is typing the CVV (Card Verification Value).

 ```js
 flipCard () {